1jour1vin

 About the estate:

-The spearhead of Jurançon, this estate, which is run using organic and biodynamic farming methods, is the leading figure in the appellation, embodied by its owner Jean-Marc Grussaute.
-Its best terraces even produce an exceptionally rich and subtle wine, at a price that is still affordable.
-The entire range, both dry and sweet, is of an admirable standard.
-The fifth star is really not far off.
+A leading light in Jurançon, this estate—managed using organic and biodynamic farming methods—is the appellation’s undisputed star, embodied by its owner, Jean-Marc Grussaute.
+Its finest terraces even produce an exceptionally rich and subtle wine, yet at an affordable price.
+The entire range, whether dry or sweet, is of an admirable standard.
+The fifth star is truly not far off.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France